apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/start.rst

 If you do not familiar with *PyDolphinScheduler*, you could go to :doc:`tutorial` and see how it work.
-But if you already know the inside of *PyDolphinScheduler*, maybe you could go and play with all :doc:`tasks` *PyDolphinScheduler* supports.
+But if you already know the inside of *PyDolphinScheduler*, maybe you could go and play with all :doc:`tasks/index` *PyDolphinScheduler* supports.

 .. _`instructions for all platforms here`: https://wiki.python.org/moin/BeginnersGuide/Download
 .. _`Apache DolphinScheduler`: https://dolphinscheduler.apache.org